-The Raslan children - twins Jannat and Amr, 7, and Karam, 4 - have faced more violence and danger than any child ever should.
+Twins Jannat and Amr, 7, and Karam, 4, have faced more violence and danger than any child ever should.
 But throughout their three year journey from the battleground city of Homs, Syria to refuge in Berlin their parents Khalid and Amira went to incredible lengths to safeguard their physical and mental wellbeing.

 Khalid and his wife supported each other at every step.
 In Lebanon, they didn’t want their children to miss out on school so they started a new one.
 When the school was shut down by authorities after two years, the parents knew they had to keep moving.